Agoric/eslint-config-rule-tester/README.md

 If you want to test a configuration file itself (especially more complex configurations, such as `no-restricted-syntax`), ESLint's RuleTester won't work very well, since you're not creating new rule files, just using ESLint's core rules.
 ConfigTester allows you to test a specific rule from your config file.

 ## Get Started

-ConfigTester takes in a `ruleName` (a string to be used when printing to the console), a `configFile` (a normal ESLint JavaScript config file), and a `testFile`, which has `valid` and `invalid` tests.
+ConfigTester takes in a `ruleName` (a string to be used when printing to the console), a `configObj` (a configuration in the form of a JavaScript object), and a `testFile`, which has `valid` and `invalid` tests.

-To isolate a certain rule for testing, make sure the `configFile` you pass in only contains the rule that you are testing under `rules`.
+To isolate a certain rule for testing, make sure the `configObj` you pass in only contains the rule that you are testing under `rules`.

 The `testFile` should look like this: